1948 Winter Olympics: Organizing

-The Comite Olympique (CO) was composed of local dignitaries and members of the Swiss National Olympic Committee (COS).
+The Comité Olympique (CO) was composed of local dignitaries and members of the Swiss National Olympic Committee (COS).
 They decided to separate into several sub-committees responsible for various aspects of the Games.
 These committees included housing and maintenance, venue construction, finances, and media and advertising.
 The local committees worked very closely with the Swiss federal government and the IOC to ensure that the organization of the Games proceeded without hindrance.
 Since no athletes' village existed from the previous Games, the athletes and officials were housed in hotels around the city.
-It was very important for the committees to draw upon their experiences from the 1928 Olympics.
-Their selection of locations for the various events was contingent on the weather conditions as all the events were held outdoors.
+It was essential for the committees to draw upon their experiences from the 1928 Olympics.
+Their selection of locations for the various events was contingent on the weather conditions, as all the events were held outdoors.

 Over 800 people were involved in reporting the news of the Games to the world.
 Nearly 500 press credentials were issued by the Press Commission for the Games.
 Television would not make its Olympic debut until 1956.
 The coverage of the 1948 Games was split between newspapers and radio broadcasts.
 The organizing committee had to provide technology, such as long-distance telephone lines and telegraph services, to assist the press in communicating with their constituents.

-Over 2,200 people were needed to provide all the services for the press, officials and athletes at the Games.
+Over 2,200 people were needed to provide all the services for the press, officials, and athletes at the Games.
 These services included sanitation, security, and care of the venues.
-Accommodating the influx of people into St. Moritz was a difficult task for the organizing committee.
+Accommodating the influx of people into St. Moritz was difficult for the organizing committee.
 It was complicated by the mountainous region in which the community was situated.
-A massive project to improve the village's transportation infrastructure had to be completed prior to the Games.
+A massive project to improve the village's transportation infrastructure had to be completed before the Games.
 This included building and widening roads for vehicular traffic.
 Several train stations were built to accommodate the increased demands for public transit.
 They also had to increase the capacity of the city's sewers.
-All of the projects had to be approved by the Swiss government, and justified by its impact on the success of the Games.
-To aid the organizing committee the IOC demanded that all participating nations provide lists of their athletes several months prior to the Games.
+All of the projects had to be approved by the Swiss government and justified by its impact on the success of the Games.
+To aid the organizing committee, the IOC demanded that all participating nations provide lists of their athletes several months before the Games.
 Consequently, the Swiss knew exactly how many athletes and officials to plan for.

 Politics

-Since these Games were the first since World War II they were given the name "The Games of Renewal."
-Japan and Germany were not invited to these Games because they were still ostracized by the international community for their role in World War II.
-Their absence was short-lived though, as they returned to Olympic competition in 1952.
+Since these Games were the first since World War II, they were named "The Games of Renewal".
+Japan and Germany were not invited to these Games because the international community still ostracized them for their role in World War II.
+Their absence was short-lived, though, as they returned to Olympic competition in 1952.
 The Soviet Union did not send athletes to the St. Moritz Games of 1948, but they did send ten delegates as observers of the Games to determine how successful the Soviet athletes would have been had they competed.